MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/identity.md

 When users are allowed to sign themselves up for an identity, there usually needs to be a process for them to be granted access to a tenant.
 This might be part of the sign-up flow, or it could be automated based on the information about the user such as their email address.
 It's important to plan for this process and consider the following questions:

 - How will the sign-up flow determine that a user should be granted access to a specific tenant?
-For example, you might provide uses with a unique invitation code that they enter the first time they access a tenant, or you might require that a tenant's administrator approve the user's request to join the tenant.
 - If a user should no longer have access to a tenant, will your solution automatically revoke their access?
 For example, when a user leaves an organization there needs to be a manual or automated process that removes their access from the tenant.
 - Do you need to provide a way for tenants to audit the users who have access to their tenants and their permissions?